desultory-zz/GroupMe-Bot/README.md

 By default, logs will be made added to the database and displayed in the log section of the site

-Once you have creted your bot, go to the directory where the bot is running in a web browser.
-Fill in all details, wunderground data is optionsl.
+Once you have created your bot, go to the directory where the bot is running in a web browser.
+Fill in all details, wunderground data is optional.

 The panel will be a way to manage responses, settings, and send messages from the bot.

-By default, the bot will only reapond to "test".
+By default, the bot will only respond to "test".
 You can add and remove responses by going to the panel and changing the responses.

 You can make the bot mention a user in a response by adding %n to the response and make it list their userid with %u